bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ### Setting BigBlueButton Credentials

-By default, your Greenlight instance will automatically connect to [test-install.blindsidenetworks.com](https://test-install.blindsidenetworks.com) if no BigBlueButton credentials are specfied.
+By default, your Greenlight instance will automatically connect to [test-install.blindsidenetworks.com](https://test-install.blindsidenetworks.com) if no BigBlueButton credentials are specified.
 To set Greenlight to connect to your BigBlueButton server (the one it's installed on), you need to give Greenlight the endpoint and the secret.
 To get the credentials, run:

 ```
 bbb-conf --secret